Four-manifolds, geometries and knots: Hilbert modules

 is {\it weakly exact at} $N$ if $\mathrm{Ker}(p)$ is the closure of $\mathrm{Im}(j)$.
 If $0\to M\to N\to P\to 0$ is weakly exact then $j$ is injective, $\mathrm{Ker}(p)$ is the closure of $\mathrm{Im}(j)$ and $\mathrm{Im}(p)$ is dense in $P$, and $dim_{\mathcal{ N}(\pi)}(N)=dim_{\mathcal{ N}(\pi)}(M)+dim_{\mathcal{ N}(\pi)}(P)$.
 A finitely generated {\it Hilbert $\mathcal{ N}(\pi)$-complex} $C_*$ is a chain complex of finitely generated Hilbert $\mathcal{ N}(\pi)$-modules with bounded $\mathbb{C}[\pi]$-linear operators as differentials.
 The {\it reduced} $L^2$-homology is defined to be $\bar H_p^{(2)}(C_*)=\mathrm{Ker}(d_p)/\overline{\mathrm{Im}(d_{p+1})}$.
 The $p^{th}$ $L^2$-Betti number of $C_*$ is then $dim_{\mathcal{ N}(\pi)}\bar H_p^{(2)}(C_*)$.
 (As the images of the differentials need not be closed the {\it un}reduced $L^2$-homology modules $H_p^{(2)}(C_*)=\mathrm{Ker}(d_p)/\mathrm{Im}(d_{p+1})$ are not in general Hilbert modules.)

-See [L\"u] for more on modules over von Neumann algebras and $L^2$ invariants of complexes and manifolds.
+See \cite{[Lu]} for more on modules over von Neumann algebras and $L^2$ invariants of complexes and manifolds.

-[In this book $L^2$-Betti number arguments shall replace the localization arguments used in [H2].
-However we shall recall the definition of {\it safe extension} used there.
-An extension of rings $\mathbb{Z}[G]<\Phi$ is a safe extension if it is faithfully flat, $\Phi$ is weakly finite and $\Phi\otimes_{\mathbb{Z}[G]}\mathbb{Z}=0$.
-It was shown there that if a group has a nontrivial elementary amenable normal subgroup whose finite subgroups have bounded order and which has no nontrivial finite normal subgroup then $\mathbb{Z}[G]$ has a safe extension.]
+[In this book $L^2$-Betti number arguments replace the localization arguments used in \cite{[H2]}.
+However we shall recall the definition of {\it safe extension} of a group ring used there.
+An inclusion of rings $\mathbb{Z}[G]<S$ is a safe extension if it is flat, $S$ is weakly finite and $S\otimes_{\mathbb{Z}[G]}\mathbb{Z}=0$.
+If $G$ has a nontrivial elementary amenable normal subgroup whose finite subgroups have bounded order and which has no nontrivial finite normal subgroup then $\mathbb{Z}[G]$ has a safe extension.]